How to Take Tylenol

 Can Tylenol Damage Your Liver?

-Soon after taking an overdose of acetaminophen, a person may not have discernible signs or symptoms of acetaminophen toxicity.
-Initial symptoms can take between 12 and 24 hours to appear.
+Initial symptoms of acetaminophen overdose can take between 12 and 24 hours to appear.
 Then the following symptoms may appear:

 - Abdominal pain